Lemon-Framework/Lemon/src/Lemon/Templating/Juice/README.md

 ## Main concepts

-- parses html -- understands it, validates it, prevents csrf in most cases
+- parses html -- understands it, validates it, prevents csrf in most cases, allows crazy comunication between fe and be
-- the parser is open for the user -- simple adding of new operators
+- the parser is open for the user -- simple adding of new operators, directives
+- the parser is complete, throws errors, generates good code

 ## Creating custom syntax